 Power supplies include capacitors for battery-fail scenarios, and the unit supports up to 32 firing loops.
 Design challenges like functional safety, EMC challenges, etc must be taken care.

-ACU software architecture demands ASIL D compliance, the highest ISO 26262 level for catastrophic failure risks like airbag systems.
+ACU software architecture demands ASIL D compliance — the highest ISO 26262 level — because functional safety compliance for embedded systems in airbag applications directly determines whether passengers survive a crash.
 It employs real-time operating systems (RTOS) for deterministic execution, with response times under 30 ms.

 Designing Airbag Control Units presents multifaceted challenges, including ensuring reliability in harsh environments and cybersecurity against hacks.
 Integration with vehicle dynamics for rollover detection demands precise algorithms, while evaluating performance involves simulating crashes without real-world risks.